Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 This incredible power of persuasion was the reason that Theranos went so far without real working technology.

 Shortly after the meeting, Elizabeth fired those who raised the alarm.
 At this stage, the employees leaving or getting fired from Theranos was common.

-In fact, all employees, who came from Apple, ended up leaving Theranos in a couple of years.
+All employees, who came from Apple, left Theranos in a couple of years.

-Around this time, old family friend Richard Fuisz created this passion for the method of transmitting information from blood testing machines to doctors.
+Around this time, old family friend Richard Fuisz created this passion for transmitting information from blood testing machines to doctors.

-Within 3 years’ time, Richard approached the court for the patent he made.
+Within 3 years, Richard approached the court for the patent he made.